GuywithSpectacles/Learning-R/README.md

-# Learning-R
+# hello-r
-Currently learning R for Data Science
+This is my first Repo for R programming